AdCombo/combojsonapi/docs/event_plugin.rst

 any method with name starting with :code:`event_` will be considered as a separate view.
 Its URL view will be: :code:`.../<url of the resource manager, which RPC API method class is attached to>/<method name: event_...`.

+There's a way to override url suffix, see :ref:`Event Plugin extra params<Event-Plugin-extra-params>`.

 POST resources are created by default.
 You can make a GET resource, if you start the method's name with :code:`event_get_`. :code:`event_post_` is supported too, which would make a POST resource, again.

+There's a way to override method, see :ref:`Event Plugin extra params<Event-Plugin-extra-params>`.

 **Other methods and attributes of the Event class won't be visible in a view.**